kavorite/vault/vault/ref.arch.ckconv.md

 ![Progressively Larger Kernel Sizes](/assets/images/progressive-kernel-sizes.png)

 This cost could of course be offset with downsampling, but [CCNN] offers evidence that depthwise-separable versions of [FlexConv] kernels, or FlexSepConv, can be combined with global kernel sizes or depthwise-separable convolutions in order to offset the computational cost of large kernels, making it quadratic instead.
-The size of the receptive field produced by kernel generator networks like MAGNets could additionally be conditioned on its inputs with intermediate componentry akin to [[notes.opt.film]], or explicitly regularized with an additional loss term, leading me to ask what the result would be if these architectures were trained with [[notes.opt.loss-conditioning]].
+The size of the receptive field produced by kernel generator networks like MAGNets could additionally be conditioned on its inputs with intermediate componentry akin to [[ref.opt.film]], or explicitly regularized with an additional loss term, leading me to ask what the result would be if these architectures were trained with [[ref.opt.loss-conditioning]].

 [flexconv]: https://arxiv.org/abs/2110.08059